imcolecodes/what-do-I-do-here-/README.md

 So yesterday I said I encountered a problem in the data visualization course on fCC, before totally giving up I first posted my problem in their forum.
 I came back today and saw that my post has an answer and I finally knew what was wrong with my code.
 Very grateful to that person who helped me.
 I am now back on track.
 Also I just tried coding this evening 'cause I went out today then lazed around for a few hours after returning home.
 (6.10.25 9:18pm)

 Nothing.
 (6.11.25 10:45pm)

+Nothing. again.
+But I am currently trying to finish some lessons in data visualization in fCC right now (6.
+12. 25 9:21pm)